asalamatov/Customer_Churn_ML_Full_Stack/README.md

+Creating a well-structured README is crucial for effectively communicating your project's purpose, functionality, and usage to potential collaborators and users.
+Here's a template for a README for your Full Stack Customer Churn Prediction ML Project:

 # Customer Churn Prediction Project

 <img src="DemoCustomerChurn.gif" width=500> <!-- If you have a project image, add it here -->

 ## Table of Contents